aodn/aodn-portal/doc/build.md

 ### RC
 * triggered manually (single click, no parameters)
-* deletes previous RC branch
-* create new RC branch from the sha used in the most recent `edge` job
+* create new RC tag from the sha used in the most recent `edge` job
 * copies the `war` and `md5sum` from the most recent `edge` job, making it available for chef to deploy in to the RC environment.

 ### prod